 Section 2: We will share the campus with Cornell University’s Bird Song Recording class.
 Students arrive Sunday June 8th for the introductory meeting.
 Every day plan to be out in the field by 6:00 AM with a packed-cold breakfast - nothing hot but the coffee/tea.
 We will return for a hot lunch around 12:30 PM.
 Students are free for the remaining afternoon but we will return for lab work using recordings from 4-6 PM.
 Class will end on Friday, June 13th about noonish.

 Although days are generally warm, or even hot at lower elevations, be prepared for temperatures as low as freezing at night.
 Variable weather clothing that may be layered is best.
 Long pants and a long-sleeved shirt, warm sweater and jacket, t-shirt and shorts or skirt, tennis shoes or hiking boots, sun hat, rain gear, and a warm hat or gloves for cold weather or night activities.
 Old sneakers, rubber boots, or hip-waders may come in handy for marsh prowlingbut not needed

 Miscellaneous: Day pack, sunscreen, insect repellant, alarm clock, water bottles,thermos.

 I highly recommend that each student download a free copy of Cornell's software Raven Lite to a laptop and learn how to use it.
 Raven turns any recorded song into a sonogram with which you can analyze the song and visually help yourself hear the song.
 You can generate your own sonograms for all songs in the course CD or any other useful CD's.
-We will use these sonograms extensively to help us hear the various patterns of songs.
+We will use these sonograms extensively to help us hear the various structural patterns of songs.